ryanfitzer/ViewportJS/readme.md

 # ViewportJS #

-A no-frills way to manage your responsive viewports in JavaScript.
+A no-frills way to use your responsive viewports in JavaScript.

+## Features ##

+- Stores your viewport configuration in one place for all your modules to use.

+- If [Modernizr](http://modernizr.com/) available, the viewport tests are added via `Modernizr#addTest` for use in your CSS rules.